castastrophe/glob-concat-cli/README.md

 Due to how this utility is built, the following options are not supported:

-- `onlyDirectories` (this is always set to `false` because this utility is meant to concatenate files)
+- `onlyDirectories` (this is always set to `false` because this utility is meant to concatenate files only)
 - `stats`
 - `objectMode`